endfront/LayJS/doc/spec.markdown

 ### Constraints Available (Known as "attributes")

-The below values can be directly accessed through the LSON Level through `.attr(< access key >)`
+The below values can be directly accessed through the LAID Level through `.attr(< access key >)`
-The same access keys are used as the 2nd argument in LSON.Take
+The same access keys are used as the 2nd argument in LAID.Take

   - <prop>